 bluetooth — low-level Bluetooth

-This module provides an interface to a Bluetooth controller on a board.
-Currently this supports Bluetooth Low Energy (BLE) in Central, Peripheral, Broadcaster, and Observer roles, as well as GATT Server and Client and L2CAP connection-oriented-channels.
+This module provides an interface to the on-board Bluetooth controller.
+It supports Bluetooth Low Energy (BLE) in Central, Peripheral, Broadcaster and Observer roles, as well as GATT Server and Client and L2CAP connection-oriented channels.
 A device may operate in multiple roles concurrently.
-Pairing (and bonding) is supported on some ports.
+Pairing and bonding are also supported.

 This API is intended to match the low-level Bluetooth protocol and provide building-blocks for higher-level abstractions such as specific device types.